 - Aging Services

 - Health, Nutrition, & Wellness

 Health, Nutrition, & Wellness

 The Department of Aging and Youth provides nutritious, well-balanced meals to seniors who may be unable to prepare meals on their own or who are nutritionally at-risk.
-Meals are generally delivered five days per week, but weekend meals are also available.
-Meals are available for individuals who have modified diets.
 An in-home assessment is completed for all referrals.
 There is no cost for meals but voluntary contributions are appreciated.
 No one will be denied a meal for inability or unwillingness to contribute.
 For more information or to schedule an assessment, feel free to call our office at 315-946-5624.

 Nutrition Counseling & Education

 Our registered dietitian is available to meet with seniors and/or caregivers to answer nutrition-related questions and to provide advice on making healthy menu choices.
-Nutrition education programs are provided monthly at our senior service centers.
-The format of the programs may vary, but they all relate to the important role that healthy eating can play in overall well-being.
+Nutrition education programs are provided monthly at our senior lunch centers.
+The format of the programs may vary, but they all relate to the important role that healthy eating and physical activity can play in overall well-being.

 Lunch Club 60

-Serving hot noontime meals to county seniors Monday through Friday at various locations throughout the county.
+Serving hot noontime meals to seniors Monday through Friday at various locations throughout the county.
 Our registered dietitian plans nutritious meals meeting the 1/3 minimum daily requirements to maintain good health.
 A nutrition education program is presented monthly at all sites.
-Diet counseling available.
+Nutrition counseling available.

 Programs and activities vary from site to site, including speakers, games, crafts, and parties.
 Reservations are necessary 24 hours in advance by calling the site of your choice.
 Suggested contribution of $3 for people age 60 and over.
-The cost is $4.26 for people under 60.
-Transportation is available to several sites.
+The cost is $8.08 for people under 60.
+Transportation is available to Clyde and Palmyra.